 As a fabricator and installer, we always degreased countertops and gave them their final cleaning with denatured alcohol.
 Denatured alcohol, it turns out, does wonders for cleaning granite and cutting through film buildup on your counters.
 The result is the original shiny surface.

 Cleaning granite countertops should only be done with specialized cleaners, not Windex or ammonia.
-The best performing product we have found is MB Stone Care MB-5 Marble, Granite, and More Spray Cleaner.
+The best performing product we have found offer is our branded Hard Rock Stone Works cleaner.

 Sealers for stone (also known as impregnators) are below-surface penetrating sealers, not topical hard shell sealers like those, for instance, that are applied onto wood floors or furniture.